dawsonmv/Stage3DtoPNG/README.md

 You have a few options when first creating the render pertaining to the bitmap ( width, height, transparency, fill ) transparency defaults to true and the fill defaults to 0x00000000.

- a. to preserve alphas do this:
+To preserve alphas do this:

 - pngRender = new Stage3DPNG( viewWidth, viewHeight );

- b. for no transparency and a black fill use:
+For no transparency and a black fill use:

 - pngRender = new Stage3DtoPNG( viewWidth, viewHeight, false, 0xffffff);